 Spices: Here’s another area where it’s tempting to grab whatever you can get at the grocery store, but where you’ll be greatly rewarded for your efforts and extra expense once you taste your wares.
 Find a spice merchant in your area and buy high-quality baking spices.
 If you don’t have a local spice merchant, get online and order these things from the best store you can afford.
 I’m just as bitchy and controlling as Martha, but I don’t have her money, so I top out at Penzey’s.
 You can still blow your budget here if you really want to, but I’ve found their cinnamon, nutmeg, anise, ginger and other baking spices to be flavorful and well-worth dragging Teno to a place full of things he’s bound to break.
 They sell whole spices, too, so you can grind them as you need them.

 So now you know what you don’t have to spend a ton of money to bake, but you do have to spend a little.
-While you have your credit card out, let’s talk about some other things you’re going to want to invest in if you’re going to earn the right to a Jessie Steel apron.
+While you have your credit card out, let’s talk about some other things you’re going to want to invest in if you’re going to earn the right to a Cupcake Provocateur apron.

 This really depends on what you bake.
 Me?
 I make cupcakes, muffins, donuts, cookies, and candy but not too many whole cakes or chocolates.
 What I consider basic equipment should cover you if you plan on making cookies, cupcakes, muffins and basic cakes.
 (I’ve added links to products I’ve had good luck with, feel free to talk about your favorites in the comments!)

-Measuring devices– you’ll need cups, spoons, a liquid measure and possibly a measure for sticky stuff like peanut butter and cream cheese.
+- Measuring devices– you’ll need cups, spoons, a liquid measure and possibly a measure for sticky stuff like peanut butter.
 Make sure your set includes a 2/3 cup, 1/4 cup, 1/4 tsp and 1/8 tsp measure.

 Not as basic equipment: